tcassanelli/pyoof/docs/index.rst

     \varphi(x, y) = 2\pi \cdot W(x, y) = 2\pi \cdot \sum_{n, \ell} K_{n\ell}U^\ell_n(\varrho, \vartheta).
     :label: phase-error-definition

 The parametrization of the aperture phase distribution allows its construction by using a nonlinear least squares minimization (`~pyoof.fit_zpoly`), due to the highly nonlinear relation between the aperture distribution and the power pattern (degenerated).
-The `~pyoof` package takes as an input the observed beam maps and computes the :math:`K_{n\ell}` coefficients to find the aperture phase distribution (on the primary reflector).
+The `~pyoof` package takes as an input the observed beam maps and computes the :math:`K_{n\ell}` coefficients to find the aperture phase distribution of the entire optical system.

-The operations that the `~pyoof` package does are: construction of the  aperture distribution (`~pyoof.aperture.aperture`), calculation of its Fast Fourier Transform in two dimensions (`~pyoof.aperture.radiation_pattern`), calculation of a residual between observed and modeled power pattern, and nonlinear least squares minimization (`~pyoof.fit_zpoly`) to find :math:`K_{n\ell}` set and construct the aperture phase distribution.
+The operations that the `~pyoof` package does are: construction of the  aperture distribution (`~pyoof.aperture.aperture`), calculation of its Fast Fourier Transform in two dimensions (FFT2) (`~pyoof.aperture.radiation_pattern`), calculation of a residual between observed and modeled power pattern, and nonlinear least squares minimization (`~pyoof.fit_zpoly`) to find :math:`K_{n\ell}` set and construct the aperture phase distribution.

 OOF holography parameters
 =========================